VA Education Benefits

 If you have changed your major, you will need to provide a One Semester Educational Plan or a new Comprehensive Educational Plan.
 The educational plan must be submitted with the semester worksheet.
 If you are a continuing student and have not submitted a Comprehensive Educational Plan you will need to provide a copy before enrollment will be certified to VA.
 Click here to schedule a comprehensive service appointment with Veterans Academic Counselor, Osvaldo Torres.

 The One Semester Educational Plan can be created and obtained during drop-in appointments.
-Drop-in appointments are available Mondays only.
 The Comprehensive Educational Plan can be created and obtained during a 60 minute appointment.
-Click here to sign up for a Virtual Drop-In.
+Click here to make an appointment.

 ‘‘GI Bill®’’ is a registered trademark of the U.S. Department of Veterans Affairs (VA).”